 However, as Percona XtraDB Cluster is open source, it is possible that MariaDB/Codership implements our modifications into their codebase.

-If Percona XtraDB Cluster does not allow InnoDB tables, how do we typically deal with applications that need to use MyISAM tables?
+If Percona XtraDB Cluster does not allow MyISAM tables, how do we typically deal with applications that need to use MyISAM tables?

 You cannot use MyISAM with Percona XtraDB Cluster, Galera or Group Replication.
 However, there is experimental MyISAM support in Galera/Percona XtraDB Cluster.
 But we strongly recommend that you don’t use this in production.
 It effectively executes all statements in Total Order Isolation, which results in bad performance.